 Learning opportunities are also offered internationally.
-Currently, nursing students can take advantage of a study abroad program in the Dominican Republic.
+Currently, nursing students can take advantage of a study abroad program in Colombia, South America.
 Students also have the opportunity to take their skills on a medical missions trip each summer, where they work in a remote or make-shift clinic, meet basic needs and teach their clients about health.
 Destinations have included Kyrgyzstan, India, Chile, China, Yemen, and the Blackfoot Nation in Wyoming.
-Mexico is also a yearly destination.

 What You’ll Do

 Support Omicron Lambda, our local chapter of the Sigma Theta Tau International Honor Society of Nursing.
 We promote the international society’s vision of creating a global community of nurses who lead with knowledge, scholarship, service and learning, improving global health.
 Membership is by invitation to outstanding students.